Residential counselor jobs in South Jordan, UT - 598 jobs

 Residential counselor job in Orem, UT

-Join our team at Wasatch Behavioral Health as a full-time Human Service Worker at our New Vista Day Program for Adolescents in Provo, Utah.
+Join our team at Wasatch Behavioral Health as a part-time Human Service Worker at our New Vista Day Program for Adolescents in Provo, Utah.
 In this meaningful role, you'll work directly with teens navigating behavioral health challenges, supporting them through therapeutic activities, modeling positive coping skills, and helping create a safe, encouraging environment.
 This position offers a competitive wage of $16.49-$20.90/hour and provides an incredible opportunity to make a real impact while growing both personally and professionally in the field of behavioral health.

-Schedule: Monday-Friday, 6:00 AM-6:00 PM (hours vary)
+Schedule: Monday-Friday, 6:00 AM-6:00 PM (hours are varied)

 Compensation: $16.49-$20.90 DOE